Generic Name: Meclizine hydrochloride

 Meclizine has a plasma elimination half-life of about 5-6 hours in humans.

-Meclizine hydrochloride is contraindicated in individuals who have shown a previous hypersensitivity to it.
+Meclizine hydrochloride tablets are contraindicated in individuals who have shown a previous hypersensitivity to it.

 Since drowsiness may, on occasion, occur with use of this drug, patients should be warned of this possibility and cautioned against driving a car or operating dangerous machinery.